 Some jurisdictions require that the victim fear for safety or suffer other emotional distress.
-The term emotional distress is meant to cover a reasonable person's response to being followed, watched, or threatened.
+The term "emotional distress" is meant to cover a reasonable person's response to being followed, watched, or threatened.

-Fear in many statutes not only includes fear of harm to self, but also to others.
-Sometimes the others is limited to family members or it could be extended to a broader group of people, such as a current social companion or someone with whom the victim has or has had a continued relationship, or the victim's professional counselor or attorney or any person with whom the victim is acquainted.
+Fear in many statutes not only includes fear of harm to oneself but also includes fear of harm to others.
+Sometimes "others" is limited to family members, or it could be extended to a broader group of people, such as a current social companion or someone with whom the victim has or has had a continued relationship, the victim's professional counselor or attorney, or any person with whom the victim is acquainted.

-Most stalkers are not strangers, and may have had some kind of relationship with the victim so the stalker may know the important people in the victim's life.
+Most stalkers are not strangers and may have had some kind of relationship with the victim, so the stalker may know the important people in the victim's life.